saveriociavarella21/saveriociavarella21/README.md

 - observation is a fundamental activity to understand the way the context evolves and to keep up to date
 - specialisation becomes essential to become a cog in the whole.

-👋 Hello, my name is Saverio Ciavarella - Gen Z - Milan
+👋 Hello, my name is Saverio Ciavarella - a simple Italian chill Gen Z guy Milan based

 📚 Degree in Marketing - Major in Big Data & Business Analytics